Alert

 Description

-A discussion with the employer and worker provides information needed to make a re-employment services decision.
-In most cases, the decision maker refers the worker for a triage assessment as it is the first step in the worker's re-employment plan.
-In some cases, the re-employment provider may refer the worker for a triage assessment toward the endApproximately two-thirds through the treatment program. of a treatment program, if appropriate.
+The triage assessment is the first step to develop an RE plan.
+In some cases, the RE provider may refer the worker directly for a triage assessment toward the endApproximately two-thirds through the treatment program. of a treatment program, if appropriate (i.e., the decision maker does not need to initiate the referral).

-During the triage assessment, a re-employment provider collaborates with the worker to assess their needs and transferrable skills, and to identify the skills needed to support the worker's return to work.
-The re-employment provider makes recommendations for the services that will best suit the worker.
+During the triage assessment, a RE provider collaborates with the worker to assess their needs and transferrable skills, and to identify the skills needed to support their return to work.
+The RE provider makes recommendations for the RE services that will best suit the worker.
 The decision maker actions the recommendations, authorizing services and benefits, as appropriate.

 Key information

-Re-employment services most often begins with a triage assessment to determine which services will support their return to work.
-Most workers will be ready to start their supported job search without any skilling up or retraining.
+RE services most often begins with a triage assessment to determine which services a worker requires to support their return to work.
+Most workers will be ready to start SJS without any skilling up or retraining.
+The triage assessment is the worker's entry into RE services.

 Detailed Business Procedure